Guns are now the LEADING cause of death of children in America

 These questions could save your child’s life.

 We launched Asking Saves Kids (ASK) at the Million Mom March in 2000 in partnership with the American Academy of Pediatrics.
-The 400 state and local groups at the Million Mom March took ASK back to their communities and for 24 years ASK has been available as an open-source resource for anyone to promote in neighborhoods, schools, churches, police departments & physician offices across America.
+The 400 state and local groups at the Million Mom March took ASK back to their communities.

 Most importantly, 19 million parents now say they ASK about guns before sending their kids to play at someone’s home.